regisphilibert/rp_hugo/content/post/hugo-pipes/index.md

 {{% /notice %}}

 ### Autoprefixing with .PostCSS
 `resources.PostCSS` does require nodeJS to run.
-But shall you be ok with a touch of `node_modules` and `npm` in your Hugo project, you should definitely give it a spin.
+But shall you be ok with a touch `npm` in your Hugo project, you should definitely give it a spin.
 I’ll let go of my good-riddance-npm smirk and use it in this project so we can « autoprefix » our `style.css`.

 Hugo will look for this config file at the root of our theme or project under the name `postcss.config.js`.
 Ours will look like this: